CostaBru/knapsack/README.md

 That growing collection gives as next recurrent expression for inner loop for Nth iteration [ Wi + ((Wi + Wi-1) + (Wi + Wi-2) + ... + (Wi + Wi-n)) ], where W is the weight, and I is the index in collection of given items.
 At each N iteration we have expected maximum numbers of item weights we need to visit to reach optimal solution.
 The first numbers of that growing sequence are the following:

 0, 1, 3, 7, 14, 25, 41, 63, 92, 129, 175, 231, 298, 377, 469, 575, 696, 833, 987, 1159.
 That sequence is known as A004006 (https://oeis.org/A004006)

-The Nth element can be calculated by following formula: A(n) = C(n,1) + C(n,2) + C(n,3), or n*(n ** 2 + 5)/6.
+The Nth element can be calculated by following formula:

+A(n) = C(n,1) + C(n,2) + C(n,3), or n*(n ** 2 + 5)/6.

 The sum of N elements is equal to (n ** 4 + 10 * n ** 2) // 24.
 The complexity in big O notation is equal to O(N ** 4).

 As soon we are not going to visit all weights possible from 1 to knapsack size, but only sums and weights itself, we should keep track of maximum weight and value we have archived for each point visited.
 When we processed all items points or found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in classical dynamic programing solution.

 Instead of array of array as DP table, we are going to use array of map to keep O(1) access time for points that belong to W set.
 The map key is point visited, the map value is accumulated weight and value for that key.
 We are going to process points in ASC order.
 We will merge two sorted list into single one in O(N + M), where N previous point count, M is new points created.
 Hence the previous list has been ordered already and the new one we get from previous list using current weight addition.
-Classic DPS uses recurrent formula: max(value + DP[i][j - weight], DP[i][j]).
+Classic DPS uses recurrent formula:

+max(value + DP[i][j - weight], DP[i][j]).

 In our solution DP table contains values for processed points only.
 The case [j - weight] can give a point that does not belong to set W, that means that point would never contribute to the optimal solution (Axiom 1), and we can assign 0 value for outsider point.

 # Three kind of problem

 We are going to investigate three kinds of knapsack problems.
 First one is knapsack where the item value and the item weight are the same.
 Let's call it 1D knapsack problem.
 The knapsack problem where value and weight are different is 2D problem.
 1D and 2D knapsack problems are known as weakly NP hard problems in case of integer numbers.[2]
-3D knapsack is the problem where weight is the vector of two constrains, let's call it here weight and volume.
-The multi-dimensional knapsacks are computationally harder than knapsack; even for D=2, the problem does not have EPTAS unless P=NP.
+N dimensional knapsack has N constrains, M items and M values, where Mth item is the vector of item dimensions of size N. The multi-dimensional knapsacks are computationally harder than knapsack; even for D=2, the problem does not have EPTAS unless P=NP.
 [1]

 ## 1D knapsack

 It is simpler than others, because we can terminate execution once we have found a solution equal to knapsack size.
-We are going to use this property in N subset sum problem and 3 partition solution below.
-Which is NP complete in strong sense. https://en.wikipedia.org/wiki/3-partition_problem#cite_note-3.
-It has been shown that the generalization we have solved did not have an FPTAS. https://en.wikipedia.org/wiki/Knapsack_problem#cite_note-31
+We are going to use this property in N subset sum problem.
 Also, here we can reduce the point collection growing speed, because some new points created will not contribute to the optimal solution.
 The reason of it is the depth of execution tree and growing speed of the sum starting from current one.
 Let's call a partial sum is the number we get for some Ith element from minimum item to current item.
 Here we expect knapsack items in DESC order, so the smallest and the last Nth partial sum is going to be equal Nth weight, for Nth - 1 it is equal to [ S(N - 1) = S(N) +  Ith weight] and so on.
 We are going to use that partial sum and the knowledge of desc iteration flow to skip new points from growing collection.
-We use partial sum and min item weight to decide to do we need add this weight or just use created new points.
+We use partial sum to decide to do we need add this weight or just use created new points.
 In addition, we could skip new sum point if that sum is less then knapsack size minus partial sum.
 (Lemma 1)
 In fact, the 1D knapsack problem time and space complexity begin to fall from O(N**4) to O(N**3) starting Ith item iteration where knapsack size is less that size // 2.
 (Teor 2)

-## 2D and 3D knapsacks
+## 2D and N dimension knapsacks

 They are required to visit all sums and cannot skip any of them.
 We use both weights\volume as W point and accumulate value\weight\volume reached for the W point using the same DP recurrent formula.
-Each new dimension requires more memory for storing that dimension in point list and in DP table map keys collection.
+Each new dimension requires more memory for storing that dimension in point list and in DP table map keys collection, and we need to compare more numbers as well.
 P knapsack time and space complexity are not greater than O( ( N * P ) ** 4), where P number of knapsack constrains, N count of knapsack items.
 Because of unique point processing and cutting new points by knapsack constrains the average complexity is near O(C * (( N * P ) ** 3)), where C is constant that dependents on N.  C falls for large N. N = 20 C is 10; for N = 500 C is 3.

 Once we get rid of integer indexes in the DP table, using a point as key to access the value, weight and volume in DP map, we can use described algorithms for all positive rational numbers without converting knapsack constrains and item weights given to integers.